Putin says he hopes to meet Trump as the White House presses for a peace deal on Ukraine

 Asked who initiated the meeting, Putin said that didn't matter and “both sides expressed an interest.”

+According to the White House official, a Trump-Putin meeting would not happen if the Russian leader does not agree to meet with Zelenskyy.

-Speaking of the possible involvement of Zelenskyy in future talks, Putin said he has mentioned several times that he wasn't against it, adding: “It’s a possibility, but certain conditions need to be created” for it to happen.
+Speaking of Zelenskyy's possible involvement, Putin said he has mentioned several times that he wasn't against it, adding: “It’s a possibility, but certain conditions need to be created” for it to happen.
+The Kremlin has previously said that Putin and Zelenskyy should meet only when an agreement negotiated by their delegations is close.

 Kirill Dmitriev, the head of Russia's sovereign wealth fund who met with Witkoff on Wednesday, said a Trump-Putin meeting would allow Moscow to “clearly convey its position," and he hoped a summit would include discussions on mutually beneficial economic issues, including joint investments in areas such as rare earth elements.